Shift 2 – From More Volunteers to More Masterpieces (Ephesians 2)

 Making the Shift to More Masterpieces

 So how do we begin to make this critical mobilization shift?
-Like many of the shifts Exponential has identified and developed, a shift in the church begins with the leader and how you see and think about things.
+Like many of the shifts that Exponential has identified and developed, a shift in the church begins with the leader and how you see and think about things.
 Below are specific action thoughts and questions you can begin to explore first personally and then with your team in regards to inspiring church volunteers.

 Think ‘for them,’ not ‘from them.’

 When you think of what you want for people, think they are meant to be in Christ.
-How they serve your end becomes secondary to who they are becoming in Christ—the people they are meant to be.
+How they serve your end becomes secondary.

 Distinguish discipleship from development.